cgwire/kitsu/docs/getting-started-production/README.md

 Now the frame range appears on the general spreadsheet of the shot page.

+You can also use the **CSV Import** to update quickly your frame range.

 ![Shot framerange detail](../img/getting-started/shot_framerange_detail.png)

 You can have access to the shot values history too.

 ![Shot Values History](../img/getting-started/shot_values_history.png)

 ## Add Custom columns